AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 make -j8 install # or ninja -j8 install , also adapt to the number of cores available
 ```

+If you need to use the QCG or Readout, load `O2Suite` instead of `QualityControl`.

 ### User-defined modules

 The Quality Control uses _plugins_ to load the actual code to be executed by the _Tasks_ and the _Checks_.
 A module, or plugin, can contain one or several of these classes, both Tasks and Checks.
 They must subclass `TaskInterface.h` and `CheckInterface.h` respectively.
 We use the Template Method Design Pattern.